AquilaVirtual/Sprint-Challenge-Authentication/ANSWERS.md

-2. What does bcrypt do in order to prevent attacks?
+2. What does bcrypt do in order to prevent attacks? bcrypt allows us to increase the cost which allows us to limit the total number of hashes possible within a certain amount of time.
+This prevents an attacker from simply attempting to use a large library of potential passwords and hashing them all.

 3. What are the three parts of the JSON Web Token?
     Header